apache/rocketmq/docs/en/FAQ.md

 ### 1. How long are the messages saved on the server?

-Stored messages are will be saved for up to 3 days, and messages that are not consumed for more than 3 days will be deleted.
+Stored messages will be saved for up to 3 days, and messages that are not consumed for more than 3 days will be deleted.

 ### 2. What is the size limit for message Body?